Crypto Treasury Accounting Policy: The Document the Audit Tests You Against (2026)

 Crypto Treasury Accounting Policy: The Document the Audit Tests You Against

 Ask a crypto treasury "what's your accounting policy?" and a worrying number answer with a description of last quarter's spreadsheet.
 An auditor does not test a spreadsheet; they test consistency and defensibility against a stated method.
-This guide is the document that method has to be.
+This article is about that one document — the written accounting policy — and how it differs from the treasury/investment policy beside it.
+The investment policy governs what may be held and at what risk; this one governs how whatever is held is classified, valued, recognised, and reconciled, fixed once in writing so every period is consistent and every judgement is defensible.

-- The policy fixes, in writing: classification (not cash by default), valuation, recognition, reconciliation cadence, controls.
+- The policy fixes, in writing: classification (not cash by default), valuation, recognition, reconciliation cadence, and controls.

 - It exists because the audit tests are consistency and defensibility — an ad-hoc approach fails both.